Long Term Care Homes & Retirement Homes Immunization Tool Kit

 For information on vaccine storage, ordering or administering: email Vaccine Distribution Centre

 Long-term care homes and retirement homes are critical partners in the management of seasonal respiratory illness.
-Residents of these institutions are vulnerable to severe complications from COVID-19 & Influenza.
+Residents of these institutions are vulnerable to severe complications from COVID-19, Influenza & RSV.

 Infection control practices and vaccinations in these institutions are important to protect residents, staff and their caregivers.

-General eligibility to administer COVID-19 and Influenza vaccines:
+General eligibility to administer COVID-19, Influenza & RSV vaccines:

 • Must be a Long-Term Care Home or Registered Retirement Home in Ottawa